 Why is toxic positivity so bad for us?

 For example, fear can hold us back from participating in a dangerous opportunity.
-Grief helps us to accept loss.
+Grief helps us accept loss.
 Even anger and rage should not be suppressed.

-Repressed feelings will never disappearWe can only hide them for a while, but in a moment they will suddenly reappear.
-And as is so often the case, it will happen at the worst possible moment and will only cause more problems.
+Suppressed feelings will not disappear in any caseWe can only hide them for a while, but in a moment they will suddenly reappear.
+And as it is so often, it will happen at the worst possible moment and will only cause more problems.

 How do you recognize toxic positivity?